difli/roadmap-clip-zeroshot-finetuning-/README.md

 ---

 ## **Key Benefits**
-- High-quality captions and embeddings tailored to your proprietary dataset.
+- Tailored to land use classification for high accuracy in diverse categories.
-- Scalability with Astra DB Vector Store for storing and retrieving millions of embeddings.
+- Scalability for embedding storage and retrieval with Astra DB.
-- Flexibility to add new categories with zero-shot capabilities.
+- Seamless zero-shot classification for new land use categories.
 ```